- Michael Blanding

 Maria Stenzel is a freelance photojournalist who has covered environmental issues, natural history, science, indigenous cultures, and history for National Geographic Magazine since 1991.
 Among her 25 stories for National Geographic she has photographed the pollination system of migratory beekeepers in the United States; the challenges facing native cultures in Siberia, Tibet, Borneo, Kenya, Bolivia and Mexico; illegal logging in the Peruvian Amazon; Patagonia’s ice fields and fjords; the route followed by explorer David Thompson; and the world of poet Walt Whitman.
 Since 1995, Stenzel has regularly documented scientists at work in Antarctica, photographing their studies of sea ice in the Southern Ocean; glacial melt of ice shelves in West Antarctica; wildlife studies from krill to humpback whales; and the geologic history of the Dry Valleys in the Antarctica.
 Her coverage of chinstrap penguins breeding on the remote South Sandwich Islands of the Scotia Sea won awards from World Press Photo, the National Magazine Awards, the National Press Photographers Association, Wildlife Photographer of the Year, and Communication Arts.
 In 2011 she was a Global Vision finalist at Pictures of the Year International for her coverage of climate change in West Antarctica.
 As a Knight Science Journalism Fellow at MIT in 2012, she spent the year learning documentary filmmaking.

-James Verini has been an East Africa correspondent for Foreign Policy since November.
-He's reported from the Democratic Republic of Congo, Somalia and Sudan.
-He has contributed to National Geographic, the New York Times Magazine, Vanity Fair, The New Republic, New York Magazine, Washington Monthly, newyorker.com, Slate, and others.
+James Verini is an investigative journalist based in East Africa.
+He's reported from the Democratic Republic of Congo, Somalia and Sudan, and contributed to such publications as National Geographic, the New York Times Magazine, Vanity Fair, The New Republic, New York Magazine, Washington Monthly, newyorker.com, Slate, and others.
 Until 2009, he was a contributing editor at the Conde Nast Portfolio magazine, where he was twice nominated for a National Magazine Award in the reporting category.
 Before that, he was a features contributor and columnist at The Los Angeles Times covering culture and the arts, and before that a staff writer at the New York Observer, covering business.
 In addition to Africa, his reporting has taken him to the Middle East, Russia, East Asia, India, and Latin America.
 Twitter: @JamesVerini

 Hella Winston is an independent journalist whose work involves on-going investigative reporting for The New York Jewish Week.
 Her extensive series of investigative reporting has drawn public attention to a “parallel justice system” involving the cover up of child sexual abuse in some fervently Orthodox Jewish communities, and raised questions about how these cases are being handled by the Brooklyn District Attorney’s office.
 The American Jewish Press Association awarded Winston with first place in the category of Excellence in News Reporting for her article “In Lakewood Abuse Cases: A Parallel System of Justice,” and second place for “Tragedy in Borough Park Puts Shomrim Under Scrutiny.”
 The Journalism Center on Children and Families gave Winston 2012 Casey Medal honorable mention for the entire series of articles broadly titled “Child Sexual Abuse in theUltra-Orthodox Community.”
 She is the author of the book "Unchosen: The Hidden Lives of Hasidic Rebels (Beacon Press, 2005).
 Winston’s appointment is through the Schuster Institute-Fund forInvestigative Journalism Fellowship.